mfinley333/tfsapiGetItems/README.md

 # TFS OnPrem API - GetItems

-Using REST API to get TFS source control items, search the contents and create log file for items matching the path.
+Using REST API to get TFS source control items, search the contents and create log file for items matching the index search string.